BlackDChase/Profit-Optimizer-A3C/README.md

-# Profit-Optimizer-A3C
-Adjusting price to maximise profit using A3C
+# Adjusting Price to maximize profit using A3C